Showing posts with label Lech-Lecha - Week #3. Show all posts

 9 He said to him, “Bring me a heifer three years old, a female goat three years old, a ram three years old, a turtledove, and a young pigeon.”
 10 He brought him all these, and divided them in the middle, and laid each half opposite the other; but he didn’t divide the birds.
 11 The birds of prey came down on the carcasses, and Abram drove them away.

 12 When the sun was going down, a deep sleep fell on Abram.
 Now terror and great darkness fell on him.
 13 He said to Abram, “Know for sure that your offspring will live as foreigners in a land that is not theirs, and will serve them.
-They will afflict them four hundred years.
+They will afflict them for four hundred years.
 14 I will also judge that nation, whom they will serve.
-Afterward they will come out with great wealth; 15 but you will go to your fathers in peace.
+Afterward, they will come out with great wealth; 15 but you will go to your fathers in peace.
 You will be buried at a good old age.
 16 In the fourth generation they will come here again, for the iniquity of the Amorite is not yet full.”
 17 It came to pass that, when the sun went down, and it was dark, behold, a smoking furnace and a flaming torch passed between these pieces.
 18 In that day Hashem made a covenant with Abram, saying, “I have given this land to your offspring, from the river of Egypt to the great river, the river Euphrates: 19 the land of the Kenites, the Kenizzites, the Kadmonites, 20 the Hittites, the Perizzites, the Rephaim, 21 the Amorites, the Canaanites, the Girgashites, and the Jebusites.”

 16 Now Sarai, Abram’s wife, bore him no children.
 She had a servant, an Egyptian, whose name was Hagar.
 2 Sarai said to Abram, “See now, Hashem has restrained me from bearing.
-Please go in to my servant.
+Please go into my servant.
 It may be that I will obtain children by her.”
 Abram listened to the voice of Sarai.
 3 Sarai, Abram’s wife, took Hagar the Egyptian, her servant, after Abram had lived ten years in the land of Canaan, and gave her to Abram her husband to be his wife.
 4 He went in to Hagar, and she conceived.
 When she saw that she had conceived, her mistress was despised in her eyes.
 5 Sarai said to Abram, “This wrong is your fault.
 I gave my servant into your bosom, and when she saw that she had conceived, she despised me.
 May Hashem judge between me and you.”

 6 But Abram said to Sarai, “Behold, your maid is in your hand.
 Do to her whatever is good in your eyes.”
 Sarai dealt harshly with her, and she fled from her face.